carol-wambui/insta/README.md

 README.md
-InstaClone
+Insta-cashy

-Instaclone is a clone of Instagram, it allows users to create and update profiles, users can post new posts, comment and like posts.
+This is a clone of Instagram where people share their images for other users to view.
+Users can sign up, login, view and post photos, search and follow other users.

 Author carol wambui